Adrarion95/tp4git/readme.md

-just use the .sh their name explain everything
+sdfsdfs just use the .sh their name explain everything